ionixjunior/ionixjunior.dev/src/content/en/posts/2017-01-09-how-to-make-a-clickable-title-like-meetup-app-in-xamarin-forms.md

 tags = ["xamarin", "ios"]
 +++

-<p class="intro"><span class="dropcap">D</span>o you know the Meetup app?
+Do you know the Meetup app?
 Meetup is a social network designed to facilitate offline group meetings.
 Why am I talking about it?
 Just to introduce the subject.
-What I want to talk about today is how to create a clickable title like the Meetup app for iOS in an app developed with Xamarin.Forms.</p>
+What I want to talk about today is how to create a clickable title like the Meetup app for iOS in an app developed with Xamarin.Forms.

 One of the things that caught my attention in [this app][meetup] is the home screen, which displays the name of the configured city and an arrow icon next to it.
 In reality, these two elements form a button that allows you to click and go to another screen, where you can reset the selected city.